jessicacousins/weekly_activity_schedule/README.md

 ### Home Page (`index.html` / `index.js`)

-- Allows users to create or remove employees
-- Employee list rendered as dynamic cards with avatars and action buttons
+- Employee list with avatars, action controls, and live search
-- Integrated search field for filtering by name
+- Create/delete employee profiles
-- Navigation to individual schedule pages and the dashboard
+- Route to schedule or dashboard views

 ### Schedule Page (`schedule.html` / `schedule.js`)

 - Provides per-employee weekly activity blocks with editable areas
 - Fixed events (e.g., Morning Meeting, Lunch) are prepopulated and locked
-- Attendance section captures daily participation by client name
+- Log attendance and attach per-client comments
-- Full PDF export functionality with dynamic scaling and print layout
+- Full PDF export with responsive print layout

 ### Dashboard View (`dashboard.html` / `dashboard.js`)

-- Summarized, read-only view of each employee's schedule and attendance
+- Centralized summary of all schedule and attendance data
-- Aggregates localStorage data for centralized review
+- Real-time heatmap, totals, and employee breakdown

 ### Styling (`styles.css`)

-- Utilizes Flexbox and CSS Grid for layout
+- Dark UI theme using Flexbox and Grid
-- Responsive breakpoints for tablet and mobile compatibility
+- Device-adaptive layout for desktop, tablet, mobile
+- Interactive elements with smooth transitions
 - Modular design system with reusable button classes, modals, and tooltips

 ---

 ## Data Storage

-All data in this application is stored locally in the browser using the Web Storage API (`localStorage`).
-Keys are structured as follows:
+All application data is stored using the Web Storage API (`localStorage`).
+No backend or external database is used.
+Storage keys are structured as:

-- `employees` — master list of employee names
+- `employees` — list of employees
-- `schedule_{employee}` — per-user weekly schedule data
+- `schedule_{employee}` — weekly schedule
-- `attendance_{employee}` — per-user attendance tracking
+- `attendance_{employee}` — attendance logs

-There is no backend server, no database, and no cloud integration.
+- `comment_{employee}_{date}` — per-day client comments

+Data is tied to the current browser/device and is cleared when storage is wiped or accessed elsewhere.

 ---

 ## Setup Instructions

-No installation is required.
-To run the application locally:

-1. Clone or download the repository.
+1. Download or clone this repository
-2. Open `index.html` in any modern web browser.
+2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, etc.)
-3. Begin by creating employee records and assigning their schedules.
+3. Start adding employees and assigning schedules

+> No installation, dependencies, or account sign-in required.

 ---

 ## Limitations

-- This tool is designed for prototype and demonstration purposes only.
+- Prototype only; not built for real-world deployment
-- It does not encrypt or protect stored data.
+- Data is not encrypted or synced between devices
-- All data is cleared if browser storage is reset or accessed from another device.
+- Local storage can be cleared manually or by browser settings
+- Not suitable for storing client PII or sensitive health records

 ---